simon-p-j-r/CsEAE/README.md

 ```
 ---
 ## Citation
-Please cite our paper if you use CsEAE in your work:
+Please cite our paper if you use CsEAE or CsLLMs in your work:
 ```bibtex

 ```